Konovalov-Nik/video-watermarking/README.md

 image-watermarking
 ==================

-Applyiong watermark to an image
+Applying watermark to an image